Updated Consultation Pricing: Now only $49 for all initial and follow-up consultations!

 While there are over a hundred different joint conditions, described by the term “arthritis,” there are a few common types.
 According to the CDC there are six common types of arthritis.

-These include osteoarthritis, rheumatoid arthritis, hout, fibromyalgia, lupus and childhood arthritis. it is often difficult to diagnose what has caused any specific arthritic condition however there are several factors that can increase the risk of each type of arthritis.
+These include osteoarthritis, rheumatoid arthritis, gout, fibromyalgia, lupus and childhood arthritis. it is often difficult to diagnose what has caused any specific arthritic condition however there are several factors that can increase the risk of each type of arthritis.

 These include genetics, autoimmune diseases, obesity or deterioration of the surrounding muscle or other joint component.